Corporate website of Orient Corporation

 • The Company makes efforts to ensure appropriate conditions of transactions with major shareholders in order not to harm the interests of the Company and minority shareholders.
 To confirm appropriate implementation of this operation above, the Company conducts an annual investigation on transactions with parties such as major shareholders.
 The Company reports material facts to the Board of Directors based on the “Corporate Governance Policies” set out by a resolution of the Board of Directors.
 The Company appropriately discloses information in accordance with laws and regulations and other rules.

 • The Company has established the Conflict of Interest Management Committee as an advisory body to the Board of Directors, of which the majority of committee members are Independent External Directors.
 The Committee deliberates on material transactions with each company of MHFG, the major shareholder with 40% or more of the shareholding ratio.
 The Committee was held twice in fiscal year 2022.
-The Committee was not held in fiscal year 2023 because of no applicable transactions.
+The Committee was not held in fiscal year 2023 and 2024 because of no applicable transactions.

 • (3)Agreements and Other Issues with Major Shareholders on Group Management